MicrosoftDocs/quantum-docs-pr/articles/resources/glossary.md

 ## Namespace

-A label for a collection of related names (i.e., [operations](xref:microsoft.quantum.glossary#operation), [functions](xref:microsoft.quantum.glossary#function), and [user-defined types](xref:microsoft.quantum.glossary#user-defined-type)).
+A label for a collection of related names (for example, [operations](xref:microsoft.quantum.glossary#operation), [functions](xref:microsoft.quantum.glossary#function), and [user-defined types](xref:microsoft.quantum.glossary#user-defined-type)).
 For instance the namespace [Microsoft.Quantum.Preparation](xref:microsoft.quantum.preparation) labels all of the symbols defined in the standard library that help with preparing initial states.

 ## Operation